 - (1) Questions should not contain

 - (a) offensive or unparliamentary language;

 - (b) statements of facts or names of persons unless they are strictly necessary to explain the question and can be authenticated;

 - (c) argument or opinion;

 - (d) reflections on Court decisions and sub judice matters;

 - (e) hypothetical matter; or

 - (f) reflections upon persons whose conduct may only be challenged on a substantive motion.

 - (2) Questions should not ask for

 - (a) an expression of opinion;

 - (b) legal opinion; or

 - (c) a statement or announcement of the Government's policy.

 - (3) Questions cannot refer to

 - (a) debates in either House in the previous six months of the same Session; or

 - (b) proceedings in committees which have not been reported to the Council.

 - (4) Questions may be asked to elicit information regarding business on the Notice Paper but debate on the matter must not be anticipated.

-- (5) A question cannot be asked again if
+- (5) A question cannot be asked again if during the previous six months of the same Session

 - (a) it has been fully answered; or

 - (b) an answer has previously been refused.